 Are there Different Types of Dental Implants?

 According to perio.org, the most common type of dental implant is Endosteal meaning “in the bone”.
 Metal material is placed into the jawbone to hold the prosthetic teeth.
 Subperiosteal implants are “on the bone”, and part of the dental implant protrudes through the gum.
 The latter approach works better for patients having issues with conventional dentures, or those who have significant bone loss.
 Dental implants in New Mexico are of both varieties.
 Want to learn more about getting your dental implants in Mexico?
-Fill out a Request for Information and one of our Patient Care Coordinators will get back with you to discuss your case.
+Fill out a Request for Information and one of our patient care coordinators will get back with you to discuss your case.
+Or if you’re just looking for a quick answer, check out our Dental Implant & All-on-4 FAQs page.